d1runberg/FarmNode/README.md

 about getting started with the console... more to come.

-### Installing FarmNode
+### Installing farm_kernal

 The FarmNode software can be installed through NPM on your Edison.
 To install FarmNode type the following.

-`npm install farmNode -g`
+`npm install farm_kernal -g`

-This command installs farmNode globally which means that you can access its command line command from anywhere on your edison.
+This command installs farm_kernal globally which means that you can access its command line command from anywhere on your edison.
+You should now be able to run the farm_kernal script by typing the following in your console.

-... more!
+`node farm_kernal`

 **Note:** What can be scripted and ran as a command vs instruct users to do mannually?